bitrix24/b24restdocs/api-reference/chats/messages/keyboards.md

 3. Inside this event, you need to either create a new message or edit an old one (thus creating the effect of pagination).

-4. Inside the event, the array **[data][COMMAND]** will contain data about the triggered event.
-It includes the value **COMMAND_CONTEXT** - a special key that describes the context in which the command was triggered:
+4. Inside the event, in the array **[data][COMMAND]**, data about the invoked event will be passed.
+It contains the value **COMMAND_CONTEXT** - this is a special key that describes in what context the command was invoked:
    - if the command was written by the user themselves, it will be **TEXTAREA**;
    - if the command came from the keyboard, it will be **KEYBOARD**;
    - if the command came from the context menu, it will be **MENU**.

-You can view a complete example in the updated version of the [EchoBot](https://github.com/bitrix24com/bots) (**bot.php**).
+You can see a complete example in the updated version of the [EchoBot](https://github.com/bitrix24com/bots) (**bot.php**).

-## Handling Opening the Chat Application
+## Processing the Opening of the Chat Application

 Chat applications launched from the context menu operate on the principles of [Contextual Applications](../outdated/chat-apps.md).

 ## Examples of Using the Keyboard

 1. **EchoBot**
-    Pagination, buttons when invoking the command "Help"
+    Pagination, buttons when the command "Help" is called

     @[youtube](2v5MUeVSBX4)

 2. **Martha**
-    Just tell Martha "Play with me!".
+    Just write to Martha "Play with me!".
 The keyboard is used as a game board:

     @[youtube](qSDKsDwJsBI)